apptainer/singularity-userdocs/environment_and_metadata.rst

 .. warning::

-   If you have containers built with Singularity <3.6, and frequentely set and override environment variables, please review this section carefully.
-Some behaviour has changed.
+   If you have containers built with Singularity <3.6, and frequently set and override environment variables, please review this section carefully.
+Some behavior has changed.

 Summary of changes
 ------------------

- - When building a container, the environment in the base image (e.g. a docker image) is set during the ``%post`` section of the build.
+ - When building a container, the environment defined in the base image (e.g. a docker image) is available during the ``%post`` section of the build.
  - An environment variable set in a container image, from the bootstrap base image, or in the ``%environment`` section of a definition file *will not* be overridden by a host environment